diffpy/diffpy.utils/news/muD_calculator.rst

 **Added:**

-* function to compute muD from a given z-scan file
+* Function that can be used to compute muD (absorption coefficient) from a file containing an absorption profile from a line-scan through the sample

 **Changed:**